 successfully obtained 36 career development awards.

-Within this same time span, 12 of the 26 have progressed to become principal investigators of VA Merit Review (Dr. Hung) or R01-level grants (Drs.
-Bhalla, Ix, Liu, Marciano, O’Hare, Peralta, Tamura, Bansal, Tuot, Pao, Dubin) and an 13th fellow become principal investigator of a PCORI award (Dr. Mitch Lunn).
+Within this same time span, 13 of the 26 have progressed to become principal investigators of VA Merit Review (Dr. Hung) or R01-level grants (Drs.
+Bhalla, Ix, Liu, Marciano, O’Hare, Peralta, Tamura, Bansal, Tuot, Pao, Dubin, Park) and an 14th fellow become principal investigator of a PCORI award (Dr. Mitch Lunn).

 Each research fellow will have a research committee of at least three faculty members.
 The research committee will meet regularly to review the trainee's research progress and direction and plans for publications and grant submissions.
 The Renal Research Conference provides a forum for clinical research and basic science fellows to present and discuss research methods, results, and conclusions.
 All research fellows will receive didactic instruction in writing grants and papers.
 This instruction in scientific writing includes a 15-part series of interactive seminars on building blocks of writing, structure of the parts of a research paper, and the writing and publishing processes.
 Each fellow's research mentor will provide guidance regarding research progress, career development, grant submissions, and manuscript preparation.